tylerwatkins101/regression-diagnostics/README.md

 # Installation

-Packages that this package requires to be installed in your environment:
+#### Dependencies
+regression_diagnostics requires:
+- Python 3

-- numpy
+- Numpy
-- pandas
+- Pandas
-- matplotlib
+- Matplotlib
-- seaborn
+- Seaborn
-- scipy
+- Scipy
-- statsmodels
+- Statsmodels

-After installing the above packages install regression_diagnostics with pip
+#### User Installation

+If you already have a working installation with the above dependencies, the easiest way to install regression_diagnostics using `pip`

 `pip install regression-diagnostics`